 - Put on the right safety gear

 For those jobs that require employees to wear protective gear, it’s essential that one puts them on all the time.
 Wear those goggles, safety gloves, masks, overalls, safety shoes and headphones where they are necessary.
+Be sure to get good quality products, since these protective gears should withstand a lot of wear and tear.
+The safety gloves, for example, ought to be of durable and flexible quality (like Unigloves).

 - Inspect and Maintain Machinery